nelsonlopezjimenez/tic-tac-toe/TUTORIAL.md

 ```
 The first line defines a function called Square.
 The export JavaScript keyword makes this function accessible outside of this file.
 The default keyword tells other files using your code that it’s the main function in your file.

 The second line returns a button.
-The return JavaScript keyword means whatever comes after is returned as a value to the caller of the function. <button> is a JSX element.
+The return JavaScript keyword means whatever comes after is returned as a value to the caller of the function. &lt;button> is a JSX element.
 A JSX element is a combination of JavaScript code and HTML tags that describes what you’d like to display. className="square" is a button property or prop that tells CSS how to style the button.
-X is the text displayed inside of the button and </button> closes the JSX element to indicate that any following content shouldn’t be placed inside the button.
+X is the text displayed inside of the button and &lt;/button> closes the JSX element to indicate that any following content shouldn’t be placed inside the button.

 1. styles.css